A trial deciding if JetBlue can buy Spirit — and further consolidate the industry — nears its end

 Some Wall Street analysts have recently suggested that JetBlue is paying too much for Spirit, which has struggled to recover from the pandemic, and believe it should renegotiate the deal.
 JetBlue has given no indication that intends to do so, however.
 If it wins in court, JetBlue will nearly double its fleet, repaint Spirit’s yellow planes and remove some of the seats to make them less cramped, like JetBlue planes.

-Shares of JetBlue were down about 3% and Spirit fell more than 10% in midday trading Tuesday amid a broad market decline that included the travel sector.
+Shares of JetBlue fell 5% and Spirit dropped 10% in early-afternoon trading Tuesday amid a broad market decline that included the travel sector.

 AP Airlines Writer David Koenig contributed from Dallas.